danbev/learning-crypto/notes/seedwing/seedwing-policy.md

 which is the name of the source and not the actual source.

 ### CompilationUnit
-In the TypeDefn section we looked mentioned [chumsky] but dit not go into any details at all.
 This section tries to show how parsing is done.
+A Rust library named [Chumsky] is used and I found it useful to try out some standalone [chumsky examples] to gain a basic understanding of it.

 ```console
 $ rust-gdb --args target/debug/seedwing-policy-server